 At Fremont Bank, we accommodate our clients by delivering an exceptional customer service experience.
 Founded in 1964, Fremont Bank is unique in that it is one of the oldest locally owned and managed banks in the Bay Area.
 Dedicated and experienced professionals stand behind our commitment to building long lasting banking relationships with you, our customer.
 And as neighbors and residents, Fremont Bank and its management are dedicated to giving back to the communities in which we serve.

 A decorated World War II veteran, Morris Hyman came to the Bay Area with his family in 1945.
 He attended Stanford University, earning both his bachelor's and law degrees in only four years.
 In 1964, he became one of the founders of Fremont Bank and in 1970, became President.
 Under his leadership, Fremont Bank became one of the most successful independent banks in the Bay Area.
-Mr. Hyman was active in many local organizations and causes, including working with the Lion's Club, serving as a director on the Washington Hospital Board, helping to establish Fremont's Central Park and supporting the annual Fourth of July Fireworks.
+Mr. Hyman was active in many local organizations and causes, including working with the Lion's Club, helping to establish Fremont's Central Park and supporting the annual Fourth of July Fireworks.
 He served as a delegate to the President's Council on Small Business, as well as enjoying honorary membership in the Niles Rotary.
 Morris passed away in October 2005.

 Alan Hyman is a Vietnam-era military veteran and Stanford University graduate.
 In addition to his work at Fremont Bank, he was a long-time director of the San Francisco Council of the Boy Scouts of America.
 He is a current member of the Holy Names University Board of Trustees, a Board Member of the Fremont Bank Foundation, and a founding board member of Americans for Philanthropy, a non-profit dedicated to the eradication of extreme poverty.